A Brief History

 Although this discussion of Spiritism is extremely shallow, perhaps you have enough information to have already understood that many Christian and other religious sects criticize the Spiritist movement and urge their adherents to disregard Spiritist teachings.
 The Catholic Church is particularly opposed to Spiritism, and many scientists have labeled Spiritism with its purported “scientific” explanation of things as a fraud, or a “pseudoscience.”

-What do you think of Spiritism?
+Question for students (and subscribers): What do you think of Spiritism?
 (I would encourage you to read up on the subject rather than relying on this short article.)
 Do you dismiss it out of hand, or do you think it is worth investigating?
-Please share your thoughts on the subject.
+Please share your thoughts on the subject in the comments section below this article.

 Your readership is much appreciated!